bswiswa/node/notes.md

 Here 0 is to specify that everything ran fine without an error.
 It is a common specification between languages.
 `process.exit(0)` returns us to our usual terminal.
 We can also do CTRL-C twice to exit from the node process.

+## Non-blocking IO
+Node.js is single-threaded but it is still very fast because it is non-blocking meaning that other operations still continue even whilst others are waiting for a result.

+## Package ecosystem - npm
+**npm** is the largest library of open source software in the world.
+The availability of packages allows developers to focus more on their particular application's logic rather than on the infrastructure around it.
+If you are trying to solve a generic problem, chances are that someone has already provided a package for it so always check npmjs.com first.